-When I returned to Hawaii to visit some of my relatives at the beginning of 2012, I was able to try a new sport for the first time: stand up paddle boarding (also known as SUP, or stand up paddle surfing).
+When I returned to Hawaii to visit some of my relatives at the beginning of 2012, I was able to try a new sport for the first time: stand-up paddleboarding (also known as SUP, or stand-up paddle surfing).

 This old traditional style of surf rowing was never previously considered a sport on its own.

 It proved to be a lot more fun than I had imagined, and great exercise too.

-What is Stand Up Paddle Boarding?
+What is Stand Up Paddleboarding?

-Beginners paddle in calmer water while experts can even take on giant waves in the middle of paddling.
+Beginners paddle in calmer water, while experts can even take on giant waves in the middle of paddling.

-After catching a wave while surfing the normal way, you have to lay on the board and painfully paddle back out to find another wave.
+After catching a wave while surfing the usual way, you must lay on the board and painfully paddle back out to find another wave.

 Is It Hard?